Rayvanny

-Raymond Shaban (born 22 August 1993), better known by his stage name Rayvanny, is a Tanzanian musician, songwriter and recording artist who was signed under WCB Wasafi record label until July 2022.
+Raymond Shaban Mwakyusa (born 22 August 1993), better known by his stage name Rayvanny, is a Tanzanian musician, songwriter and recording artist who was signed under WCB Wasafi record label until July 2022.
 He was born and raised in Nzovwe ward of Mbeya city, located in Mbeya Region.
 He is the most successful bongo flava musician in Tanzania from Mbeya region.
 His songs are mainly in Swahili.
 He is also the founder and CEO of Next Level Music.
 Rayvanny is best known by his song "Kwetu", which introduced him to the world.
 Rayvanny was mentioned by MTV Base among "Acts To Look Out For" in 2017.